 Accreditation is an optional quality assurance process for colleges that helps ensure an institution’s credibility.
 NPRC values accreditation because it affirms certificate and degree programs align with the highest possible standards.
 Therefore, achieving accreditation gives students confidence that their education is held in the highest regard and positively impacts their careers and professional futures.

 What does it mean to be a Candidate for Accreditation?

-To be Candidates for Accreditation means NPRC has been accepted as a member institution of MSCHE and it will begin its first self-study.
+To be a Candidate for Accreditation means NPRC has been accepted as a member institution of MSCHE and will begin its first self-study.
 This is a multi-year review process that helps support the College’s goal of continual improvement.
-While the work continues, this milestone confirms NPRC has met the standards of accreditation and requirements of affiliation of MSCHE member institutions.

 Why is it important?

 The news of Candidacy brings added opportunities for current and future students.
 For example, all current and future students who complete their degrees during the College’s Candidacy phase will be able to share that their achievement occurred at an accredited college upon NPRC’s granting of accreditation status by MSCHE.
-This means that May 2023 NPRC graduates will be the first students in institution history to be able to declare that they received accredited associate degrees and general education certificates in the future.
+This means that, once NPRC is able to have the College’s accreditation affirmed, in May 2023 NPRC graduates will be the first students in institution history to be able to declare that they received accredited associate degrees and general education certificates in the future.